Vinicius Tobias

-Vinícius Augusto Tobías da Silva (born 23 February 2004), known as Vinicius Tobias, is a Brazilian professional footballer who plays as a right-back for Spanish club Real Madrid Castilla, on loan from Ukrainian Premier League club Shakhtar Donetsk.
+Vinícius Augusto Tobías da Silva (born 23 February 2004), known as Vinícius Tobías, is a Brazilian professional footballer who plays as a right-back for Ukrainian Premier League club Shakhtar Donetsk.

 Club career

+Internacional

-Born in Jardim Matarazzo, São Paulo, Vinicius Tobias started his career with Internacional, joining in 2016.
-Growing up, he idolised fellow Brazilian full-back, Dani Alves.
+Born in the Jardim Matarazzo quarter of São Paulo, Vinícius Tobías started his career with Internacional, joining in 2016.
 After impressive performances for Internacional’s youth teams, he was included in The Guardian's "Next Generation" list for 2021, highlighting the best young footballers worldwide.